octaflop/webtuts/_posts/2012-02-17-image-editing.markdown

 ## Pixels (“Dots”)

-The first formula is based on the concept of *dots*, where each dot has a colour and location $(x, y)$ stored for the image.
+The first formula is based on the concept of *dots*, where each dot has a colour and location `(x, y)` stored for the image.
 Because these dots resemble a 2-dimensional *map* and because each chunk of information on each dot is called a *bit*, this form of storage is called a **bitmap**.
 Common bitmap formats (filetypes) include: `jpg` / `jpeg`, `png`,